 • For NTs, eye contact is instinctive and requires no conscious effort to regulate or modulate.

-• When autistic people sustain eye contact, it usually comes with a persistent awareness—that the other person is unaware of.
+• When autistic people sustain eye contact, it may come with a persistent awareness that the other person is unaware of.

 • The awareness may be mild to considerable, causing a mild to considerable distraction—again, unbeknownst to the other person in the conversation.